TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 .. index::
    single: metaclass
    builtin: type
-   single: = (equals); class definition
+   single: = (equals); kundi definition

 By default, classes are constructed using :func:`type`.
-The class body is executed in a new namespace and the class name is bound locally to the result of ``type(name, bases, namespace)``.
+The kundi body is executed in a new namespace and the kundi name is bound locally to the result of ``type(name, bases, namespace)``.

-The class creation process can be customized by passing the ``metaclass`` keyword argument in the class definition line, or by inheriting from an existing class that included such an argument.
+The kundi creation process can be customized by passing the ``metaclass`` keyword argument in the kundi definition line, or by inheriting kutoka an existing kundi that included such an argument.
 In the following example, both ``MyClass`` and ``MySubclass`` are instances of ``Meta``::

-   class Meta(type):
+   kundi Meta(type):
        pass

-   class MyClass(metaclass=Meta):
+   kundi MyClass(metaclass=Meta):
        pass

-   class MySubclass(MyClass):
+   kundi MySubclass(MyClass):
        pass

-Any other keyword arguments that are specified in the class definition are passed through to all metaclass operations described below.
+Any other keyword arguments that are specified in the kundi definition are passed through to all metakundi operations described below.

-When a class definition is executed, the following steps occur:
+When a kundi definition is executed, the following steps occur:

 * MRO entries are resolved;
-* the appropriate metaclass is determined;
+* the appropriate metakundi is determined;
-* the class namespace is prepared;
+* the kundi namespace is prepared;
-* the class body is executed;
+* the kundi body is executed;
-* the class object is created.
+* the kundi object is created.

 Resolving MRO entries
 ^^^^^^^^^^^^^^^^^^^^^

-If a base that appears in class definition is not an instance of :class:`type`, then an ``__mro_entries__`` method is searched on it.
+If a base that appears in kundi definition is not an instance of :class:`type`, then an ``__mro_entries__`` method is searched on it.
 If found, it is called with the original bases tuple.
 This method must return a tuple of classes that will be used instead of this base.
 The tuple may be empty, in such case